francescoweb1010/Modeling-Protein-Protein-Interactions-for-the-HIV-disease/README.md

 <center>
-  <h2> Modeling Complex Biological Networks: Protein-Protein Interactions for the HIV disease</h2>
+  <h2 style="color:green"> Modeling Complex Biological Networks: Protein-Protein Interactions for the HIV disease</h2>

 This is a project for the Bioinformatics course of the MSc in Data Science @Sapienza.
-We worked on a performing exploration of information sources, followed by Data Analysis, Enrichment Analysis, Clustering Methods, Network Theory methods.
+We worked on the analysis of the protein-protein interaction network for the HIV disease, performing data exploration and enrichment analysis, and then using clustering methods and network theory methods.

 <h3> Description</h3>